 Christina Lunner Kolstrup

-Interview with Christina Lunner Kolstrup, Faculty of Landscape Architecture, Horticulture and Crop Production Science (LTV) and global network coordinator.
+Interview with Christina Lunner Kolstrup, global network coordinator at the Faculty of Landscape Architecture, Horticulture and Crop Production Science (LTV).

 Tell us a little bit about yourself